 Whatever the combination of these terms means, it cannot be said Jesus was shaken by the death of Lazarus since he had predicted it.
 We cannot say he is expressing emotions similar to Mary and Martha, who are mourning their dead brother.
 Jesus knows he will raise Lazarus from the dead so his tears are unlikely sorrow over Lazarus’s death.

 A slight variation of this view is Craig Keener who suggested Jesus was angry at the unbelief of the mourners (John, 846).
 Raymond Brown suggested Jesus was angry at Satan and the domain of death itself, or possibly Jesus is angry “at death” in general (John, 203).

-When Jesus does cry, it is not the same as Mary and Martha, or the other mourners.
+When Jesus does weep, it is not the same as Mary and Martha, or the other mourners.
 They are “wailing” (κλαίω), while Jesus “weeps” (δακρύω).
-The word is rare in the LXX, appearing only a few times (for example, Job 3:24, Job’s tears).
-I am not sure there is enough evidence to say that Jesus’s tears were more or less sorrowful based on vocabulary, perhaps John simply varied the terms in order to avoid repetition (as he does elsewhere in the Gospel).
+The word is rare, appearing only a few times in the Greek Old Testament (for example, Job 3:24, Job’s tears).
+I am not sure there is enough evidence to say Jesus’s tears were more or less sorrowful based on vocabulary.
+John simply varied the terms in order to avoid repetition (as he does elsewhere in the Gospel).

 A better way of looking at Jesus’s frustrated emotional response is to see it in the light of Mary and Martha’s lack of understanding that he is the “Resurrection and the Life” and their apparent unbelief in his status as the giver of Life.
 Jesus just told Mary and Martha he is the resurrection and the life.
 Rather than some distant eschatological resurrection in the future, Jesus is about to demonstrate his power over life and death.
 But none of the disciples seem to understand this!